MicrosoftDocs/azure-docs/articles/active-directory-domain-services/tutorial-create-management-vm.md

 To get started, connect to the Windows Server VM as follows:

 1. In the Azure portal, select **Resource groups** on the left-hand side.
-Choose the resource group where your VM was created, such as *myResourceGroup*, then select the VM, such your VM, such as *VM*.
+Choose the resource group where your VM was created, such as *myResourceGroup*, then select the VM, such as *myVM*.
-1. In the **Overview** pane of the VM, select **Connect**.
+1. In the **Overview** windows of the VM, select **Connect**.

     ![Connect to Windows virtual machine in the Azure portal](./media/tutorial-create-management-vm/connect-vm.png)

 1. Select the option to *Download RDP File*.
 Save this RDP file in your web browser.
 1. To connect to your VM, open the downloaded RDP file.
 If prompted, select **Connect**.
-1. Enter the credentials of a user that's part of the *Azure AD DC administrators* group, such as *dee@contoso100.com*
+1. Enter the credentials of a user that's part of the *Azure AD DC administrators* group, such as *contoso100\dee*
 1. If you see a certificate warning during the sign in process, select **Yes** or **Continue** to connect.

 ## Install Active Directory administrative tools

-Azure AD DS managed domains are managed using the administrative tools as on-premises AD DS environments, such as the Active Directory Administrative Center (ADAC) or AD PowerShell.
-These tools can be installed as part of the Remote Server Administration Tools (RSAT) optional feature on Windows Server and client computers.
+Azure AD DS managed domains are managed using the same administrative tools as on-premises AD DS environments, such as the Active Directory Administrative Center (ADAC) or AD PowerShell.
+These tools can be installed as part of the Remote Server Administration Tools (RSAT) feature on Windows Server and client computers.
 Members of the *AAD DC Administrators* group can then administer Azure AD DS managed domains remotely using these AD administrative tools from a computer that is joined to the managed domain.

 To install the Active Directory Administration tools on a domain-joined VM, complete the following steps: